 The assessment throughout the programme will include a blend of typical assessment activities such as written assignments, unseen in-class tests, presentations and reports, alongside innovative and employability focused tasks such as case study analysis, problem based activities and reflective logs.
 These methods are chosen to encourage knowledge development, practitioner skills, and a range of transferable and professional capabilities such as communication and presentation skills, problem-solving, team work, numeracy and IT skills.
-At level 4 several modules involve the portfolio assessment mode which enables you to develop and evidence a range of skills critical to your success at levels 5 and 6.
+After the successful completion of level 3, you will progress to level 4 where we have designed a number of modules (HLLP4003; HLLP4004; HLLP4006) using a portfolio assessment mode which will enable you to develop and evidence a range of skills critical to your success at levels 5 and 6.
 Portfolios are designed with flexibility in mind and may require you to include evidence from a wide variety of activities including: essay plans; essays; report sections from a range of laboratory based activities; critical writing exercises, oral or poster presentations.